LibreCAD/docs/guides/blocks.rst

 Blocks
 ======

 *Blocks* are a small reusable drawings of commonly used objects such as bolts, furniture, electronic components, title blocks, etc.  Inserted blocks, also called *inserts*, are composed of geometric shapes (lines, arcs, etc.) and can also include text and dimensions.
 Blocks can be created within the current drawing and used within the drawing repeatedly.
-LibreCAD also includes several libraries of blocks that can be inserted into a drawing.
+LibreCAD includes several libraries of blocks that can be inserted into a drawing.

-..
-Insert image example: blockSample.png

 .. figure:: /images/blockSample.png
     :width: 677px